Josef Věromír Pleva: Malý Bobeš

 Pleva's most famous work is Malý Bobeš ("Little Bobeš").
 The book became compulsory reading in Czech schools for several decades and is still considered by many to be a gem of Czech children's literature.
 Between 1929 and 1930, Pleva wrote ten short stories about the little boy Bobeš, which he first published as a book in 1931.
 The text was reworked during subsequent editions of the book, and the definitive form of the book was published in 1953.
 In the book, Pleva describes a view of the interwar world through the eyes of a boy who experiences various boyhood incidents, but at the same time has to face the existential problems of the adult world.

 Honours and legacy

 The films Malý Bobeš (1961) and Malý Bobeš ve městě (1962) were based on his book.

 During his life, Pleva received several awards from the communist government of Czechoslovakia, including the Order of Victorious February.

-In Žabovřesky part of Brno is a street named after Pleva.
+In Brno-Žabovřesky is a street named Plevova after J. V. Pleva.